aws-ia/terraform-aws-eks-blueprints/examples/analytics/emr-on-eks/README.md

 terraform init
 ```

-Run Terraform plan to verify the resources created by this execution.
+Set AWS_REGION and Run Terraform plan to verify the resources created by this execution.

 ```
+export AWS_REGION="<enter-your-region>"
-export AWS_REGION="eu-west-1"   # Select your own region terraform plan
+terraform plan

 ```